ctripcorp/SQLlin/sqllin-dsl/doc/getting-start.md

     }
 ```

-In your iOS source set(similar in other Apple platforms), you can implement it by:
+In your iOS source set (similar with other Apple platforms), you can implement it by:

 ```kotlin
 import com.ctrip.sqllin.driver.DatabasePath